Laci1953/HiTech-C-compiler-enhanced/README.md

 The resulting C toolset can be customized to be used on any available 128KB RAM Z80 hardware system configuration ( RC2014 provided with SC108, SC114, SC118 or the Phillip Stevens memory module, or any other configuration).

 The CP/M must be setup using the PutSys from the folder PutSys.
+This is necessary because of the "shadow code", that must be stored to high RAM address space.

 The results are spectacular.